LIBOL/KOL/README.md

 }
 _________________________________________

-We will birefly introduce the usage of LIBOKL.
 To get started, please refer to the file install.pdf, which provide a detailed step-by-step guide on the installation of this package.
 Before it, an Eigen package is needed (http://eigen.tuxfamily.org/index.php?title=Main_Page).
 After building, we get an executable file KOL and use it in command line.
 _______________________________________

 Prepare for the input data